 You need different competencies

-There’s no silver bullet.
-Moving from an experience which includes a set of FAQs or a Service Agent at its centre to one where a chatbot interacts with employees requires a major shift in mindset, and investment in a completely new set of competencies.
+But there’s no silver bullet.
+Moving from an experience which includes a set of FAQs or a Service Agent at its centre, to one where a chatbot interacts with employees, requires a major shift in mindset as well as investment in a completely new set of competencies.

 In just the same way that transitioning from Waterfall to Agile meant that the people who wrote Requirements Documents had to learn to write User Stories, the first step on the journey to a successful Chatbot is to understand that using the language of, and the techniques used to create FAQs and Service Agent scripts aren’t going to work: you are going to have to learn (or buy in) the skill of crafting natural language conversations where intent is recognised.
 Think of the difference between a technical writer and a playwright.